q231950/sputnik/README.md

 ### Add public key to CloudKit Dashboard

 You may print out the key in a CloudKit understandable format.
-Copy the output and paste it as described in [the reference](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloutKitWebServicesReference/SettingUpWebServices/SettingUpWebServices.html#//apple_ref/doc/uid/TP40015240-CH24-SW8)
+Copy the output and paste it as described in **Storing the Server-to-Server Public Key and Getting the Key Identifier** section of [the reference](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitWebServicesReference/SettingUpWebServices.html#//apple_ref/doc/uid/TP40015240-CH24-SW6)

 `./sputnik identity`